Ring Finds

 July 21, 2012.
 I was with hunting buddy Chuck Hosbein when I recoverd this beauty.
 10K gold with a very small diamond.
 This is a ring that actually looks much better than the pictures show.
 The cut designs really sparkle in the light.
 Another beach find in the hard pack sand at low tide.
 It was just my 3rd target for the day.
 I was in a slump for a gold ring so hopefully this one will get me going again!

 August 11, 2012.
 Fun day at Cocoa Beach.
 Found these 3 rings along with a very nice bracelet watch and a big black handle pocket knife in very nice shape.
-The knife and the watch must have been a recent loss as both are in real nice shape..
+The knife and the watch must have been a recent loss as both are in real nice shape.
+See both on my "Neat Finds" page.

 This ring is a monster!
 Heaviest Silver ring I have ever dug.
 Weighs right at one full ounce.
 I was with hunting buddy Bill Preston in a local park.
 When my coil went over the ring it yelled at me as you can imagine.
 It was only 3" deep and solid black when I retrieved it.
 Initially I thought it was a large nut for a bolt.
 Jokingly I yelled over to Bill that I had a large ring.
 As he walked over I was wiping it clean and noticed it had no threads but had writing inside.
 I knew right then I had a ring.